robocomp/robocomp-robolab/components/interaction/speechComp/README.md

 # speechComp

-The `speechComp` component is a Python wrapper implementation of many libraries for the Text-to-Speech(TTS) task.
+The `speechComp` component is a Robocomp Component wrapper implementation of several libraries for the Text-to-Speech(TTS) task.
 The underlying logic is to run bash command utilizing `festival` TTS library or online TTS Google service for different languages via Python environment.
-This component uses `Speech.idsl` interface to implement template functions for running TTS from a string argument.
+This component implements the `Speech.idsl` interface to receive string arguments to be spoken in the TTS.

-## Compiling and Installation

-### Resolving dependencies
+## Resolving dependencies

 This section assumes the user has already installed the RoboComp core library and pulled Robolab's components according to this [README guide](https://github.com/robocomp/robocomp).
 There are two TTS services:

-#### festival
+### festival

 The current implementation provides two languages for TTS: